The Teleprompter Rig: Mounting Dual Phones for Scripted Vlogs

 Boundary Conditions:

-• Vibration models assume a linear Single Degree of Freedom system; results may vary with complex rig geometries.
+• Vibration models are theoretical; results may vary with complex rig geometries.

-• Ergonomic torque assumes a horizontal hold (max moment); risk decreases if the rig is held vertically.
+• Ergonomic torque estimates assume a horizontal hold; risk typically decreases if the rig is held vertically.

 Disclaimer: This article is for informational purposes only.
-Rigging heavy equipment involves inherent risks.
+Rigging equipment involves inherent risks.
+Every creator's physical capacity is different; please monitor for fatigue and stop use if you experience discomfort.
 Always follow manufacturer load ratings and perform a safety check before every shoot.
 Ulanzi is not responsible for equipment damage resulting from improper mounting or exceeding specified load capacities.

 References: